5 other debts to clear before paying down your mortgage

 - Buy a second property in Singapore without incurring ABSD

-Lowest 2.40% Fixed (Min $500k)
+Lowest 1.15%* (Min $500k)

-I helped one client who came to us to refinance a residential property loan of $400,000.
+Previously, I helped a client who came to us to refinance a residential property loan of outstanding balance $400,000.
 The problem is the bank she likes to refinance to does not provide cash rebate or legal subsidy for private property loans below $500,000.
 Upon conversing, I found out she and her husband also service two other small commercial property loans, about $250,000 each, which are due for review soon.
 These properties were bought under their personal names.
 They’re going to encounter the same predicament – all banks tier their interest rate packages according to loan amounts and provide better rates and higher legal subsidies only for bigger loans, which typically start from $500,000 upwards.

 It makes financial sense to do some debt consolidation or paying down of debts with higher interest with debt which charge a lower interest rate.
-The latter will typically be funds raised from a home equity term as explained.
+The latter will typically be funds raised from a home equity term as explained earlier.
 In other words, you should try to clear off all other debts starting with unsecured loans which charge the highest effective interest rate.

 In essence, you are transferring all other debt “under one roof” to a mortgage loan which is the least cost and the safest loan.
 I will go through five common debts in this article.

-Lowest 2.40% Fixed (Min $500k)
+Lowest 1.15%* (Min $500k)

 1. Car Loan